I’m a strong believer in the power of attitude. We choose our attitude to each situation. Therefore, we can choose our attitude to returning to work!

 Skills for the future

 Change.
 It’s inevitable.
-It doesn’t mean that we’re not relevant.
+That doesn’t mean that we’re not relevant.
 It might just mean that we need to emphasise different parts of our skill sets.
 The World Economic Forum has mapped the journey from 2015 to 2020.
 Here are the top 10 skills for 2020:

 Let’s learn a new tool that showcases the top three skills for 2020.
 It’s a seven-step process adapted from a tool called PRACTICE (Palmer, 2011).
 I’ve tweaked it a bit so that it incorporates change.